 Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact the designated safeguarding

-lead, Miss Weaver or in her absence Ms Kelham the deputy designated safeguarding lead.
+lead, Ms Kelham or in her absence Miss McDonnell the deputy designated safeguarding lead.

 You can also contact North Somerset Children’s Social Care directly on 01275 888808

 Concerns about Staff